coffee2code/html-special-characters-helper/readme.txt

 == Filters ==

 The plugin exposes two filters for hooking.
-Typically, customizations utilizing this hook would be put into your active theme's functions.php file, or used by another plugin.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_html_special_characters (filter) =